 Before we get into the particulars of The Ghannad Group, or even explain why financial integrity is important, I should explain what I mean when I say “financial integrity.”
 When most people think of integrity, they mistakenly assume it is the same as morality; if we say a someone is a person of integrity, we usually take that to mean that they are a “good” person.
 But what integrity actually means is wholeness, in the sense of coherence or stability or consistency of function; when something has no integrity, it disintegrates and just doesn’t work.
 Physically, this is obvious.
 If you remove one leg from a chair, it no longer has integrity and it will fall over.
 If you remove a wire from a circuit, it lacks integrity and will not carry electricity.
 If you have a dam with a huge crack in it, it has no integrity because it lets water through.
 None of these things are good or bad because they lack integrity; they simply don’t work.
 Without integrity, things do not perform the function they are designed for, and they cannot be relied upon.
 This is as true socially and financially, as it is physically.

-While finances are just one aspect of personal integrity, financial integrity is one of the most important, simply because of the fact that money touches every part of our lives.
+While finances are just one aspect of personal integrity, financial integrity is especially important, simply because of the fact that money touches every part of our lives.
 If we think of money like the gas in a car, it isn’t the reason that you drive your car, but it is what makes it possible to do so when you choose to go somewhere.
-You may not intend to confer economic benefit to others in your daily activity, but you can’t continue to exist without doing so.
 Money, which is really just a symbol of economic value created by conferring the benefit of continued or more enjoyable existence to another party, is needed wherever there is anything significant to be done.
+You may not intend to confer economic benefit to others in your daily activity, but you can scarcely continue to exist without doing so.
 Money in this context functions as a token of interdependence that you can trade in to continue or ameliorate your own existence amidst the uncertainty of an entropic universe, ideally in recognition of your having done the same for others.
 Without financial integrity, money doesn’t insulate you from life the way it should, and you are similarly prevented from helping others do the same because you are too busy worrying about your own situation.

 Why Financial Integrity?

 Another instructive aspect of this metaphor is that the size of the boat doesn’t matter, or not in the way most people assume.
 If you are in a small dinghy, it is relatively easy to bail water out, find where the hole is, and patch it.
-If you are in a yacht or cruise ship however, having amassed a fortune or with a massive income, not only is it harder to find the holes, bail the water out, and patch them, you also have more stuff onboard to lose and it tends to sink more spectacularly because it takes more to keep a ship afloat than a boat.
+If you are in a yacht or cruise ship however, having amassed a fortune or a massive income, not only is it harder to find the holes, bail the water out, and patch them, there is also more stuff onboard to lose.
+Ships like this tend to sink more spectacularly, because it takes more to keep a ship afloat than it does a boat.
 A sinking ship also may or may not suck down things around it, but we all know that poor financial habits can cause a cascade of negative effects when things finally come crashing down.
 While a sinking dinghy is a nuisance, a sinking ship can be a catastrophic tragedy, because there is so much more at stake in it staying afloat.

 Practically, financial integrity entails a few principles meant to do just that, such as: Live on less than you earn, have an emergency fund of 3-6 months of expenses, eliminate debt, maintain appropriate insurance, invest for retirement, and spend money on that which aligns with your values.
 There is one final principle, which is really a foundational principle, and that is to cultivate “financial peace.”
 Doing so means practicing contentment, because lack of it is at the root of poor financial habits to begin with, and practicing generosity, because your success always depends on and has always depended on that of others.